This post is part of a series on functional testing using the test pyramid.

 - Verifies that the component performs the primary business and technical requirements.

-- Often includes some dependent functionality like logging and storage that might be mocked in unit tests.
+- Often includes some dependent functionality like logging and storage mocked in unit tests.

 Who defines the test?

-- Tests are derived from the acceptance criteria in initiatives, epics and stories that are used to define component features.
+- Derived tests from the acceptance criteria in initiatives, epics and stories used to define component features.
 Acceptance criteria become acceptance tests.

-- Tests can be written by a product owner (PO), quality engineer (QE) or developer.
+- Product owner (PO), quality engineer (QE) or developer write tests.

 Who codes the test automation?